WebGateConsultingAG/AzureTabelUtils/README.md

 Azure.Response result = await typedTableClient.InsertOrMergeAsync("001", "SimplePoco", poco);
 ```

 Creates or merges a specific object into the table.
-The selection is done by id and partitionkey.
+The selection is done by id and partition key.

 ### InsertOrReplaceAsync(string id, string partition, object obj)